abdfaizaan/mslearn-openai/Instructions/Labs/getting-started.md

 1. Confirm you have a resource group **openai-<inject key="Deployment-id" enableCopy="false"/>** present as shown in the below screenshot.
 You need to use the **openai-<inject key="Deployment-id" enableCopy="false"/>** resource group throughout the entire process of lab execution.

      ![](../media/rg.png "Resource groups")

-In this hands-on-lab, you will learn how Azure OpenAI models can generate and refine code and use the DALL-E model to create images from text prompts, showcasing AI's versatility in coding and creativity.

 ## Support Contact